Survivorship: Bladder Health After Cancer

 - The chemotherapy medicines ifosfamide and cyclophosphamide (especially in high doses) can be toxic to your bladder.

 - Radiation to an organ or area that is near the bladder.
 This includes areas of the belly.

 There are a few types of damage that can occur, including inflammation, scar tissue, and changes that can lead to bladder cancer.

 - Hemorrhagic cystitis is inflammation inside of the bladder that can lead to bleeding.
 This bleeding happens inside the bladder and can cause your urine to look pink or red.

 - Urinary tract infections can be more common in those who had radiation to the bladder.
 Urinary tract infections need to be treated with antibiotics.
-Symptoms include burning, frequency and blood in the urine.
+Symptoms include burning, frequency (needing to pee often) and blood in the urine.

-- In rare cases, a secondary bladder cancer (cancer in the bladder caused by the treatment you got for a different cancer) can be caused by cyclophosphamide.
-The risk of secondary cancer is higher if you also had radiation to the abdomen.
+- In rare cases, a bladder cancer can be caused by cyclophosphamide chemotherapy that you got to treat another cancer.
+The risk of this cancer is higher if you also had radiation to the abdomen.

 What symptoms should I report to my provider?